Survey Engineering Technician

 A study of acts and regulations affecting planning in Ontario together with the survey requirements for the preparation of draft plans of subdivisions.
 Preparations of final plans of subdivisions are also studied.

-Using Autodesk Civil 3D this course teaches the principals and processes for the creation of municipal road, drainage, and services.
-Students will select a parcel of land and, through the course materials – lectures, demonstrations, text, standards, examples, tutorials, and assignments – produce an urban municipal subdivision design.
-Prerequisite: BLDG 2006
+Using Autodesk Civil 3D this course teaches the principles and processes for the creation of municipal road, drainage and services.
+Students will select a parcel of land and, through the course materials – lectures, demonstrations, text, standards, examples, tutorials and assignments – produce an urban municipal subdivision design.
+Prerequisite: BLDG 2006 or CIVL 1005

 GNED General Education Elective